Sahab Qazalbash

-Sultana Qazalbash, also known as Sahab Qazalbash (Urdu; سحاب قزلباش; born May 12, 1926 - July 26, 2004) was a Pakistani actress, writer, poet and broadcaster.
+Sultana Qazalbash, also known as Sahab Qazalbash (Urdu; سحاب قزلباش; May 12, 1926 – July 26, 2004) was a Pakistani actress, writer, poet and broadcaster.
 She appeared in dramas including Comedy Playhouse Season 11, The Changes, Play for Today Season 11 and Kohar.

 Early life

-Sahab was born in 1926 at Jhalawar, a Sikh state at Jhalawad of Rajasthan, during British India.
+Sahab was born in 1926 at Jhalawar, a Sikh state at Jhalawad of Rajasthan, in British India.
 Her parents were from Delhi and they returned to Delhi, where she went to Queen Mary School and completed her education.
-Sahab's father Agha Shayar Qazalbash was a student of poet Daagh Dehlvi.
-She listen the ghazals of Behzad Lucknavi, Hairat Dehlavi and Jigar Moradabadi with a focus on mushairas.
+Sahab's father, Agha Shayar Qazalbash, was a student of the poet Daagh Dehlvi.
+She listened to the ghazals of Behzad Lucknavi, Hairat Dehlavi and Jigar Moradabadi with a focus on mushairas.
 Her father Agha Qazalbash was a classical Delhi poet, but was known by his pen name Shaer.

 She started working at All India Radio in Dehli when she was ten years old, reciting poems and singing ghazals.
 She practiced literature and mushairas with her father.
-Sahab brothers Agha Aftab and Agha Sarkhush Qazalbash were writers.
+Sahab's brothers Agha Aftab and Agha Sarkhush Qazalbash were writers.
 She learned the Persian language from her father.

 Career

 She worked at All India Radio reading the news in English and Hindi.
 She also worked in Children's Program.
 After the partition of India, she and her family moved to Karachi in Pakistan.
 In Karachi she joined Radio Pakistan and worked in her first drama Anarkali, portraying Anarkali.
 Later she joined Mushaira.

 She later moved to Iran and settled at Zahedan where she worked in radio.
-But after sometime she moved to Nigeria.
+But after some time, she moved to Nigeria.
 In 1958 she moved to London in the United Kingdom.
-She worked briefly at High Commission of Pakistan and Imperial War Museum but left to join the BBC.
-She worked in BBC Urdu and became a part of Shaheen's Club a children's programme.
+She worked briefly at the High Commission of Pakistan and Imperial War Museum but left to join the BBC.
+She worked at BBC Urdu and became a part of Shaheen's Club, a children's programme.
 She portrayed the role of Sultana.

 She also wrote some magazines and newspapers.
 In 1971 she made her debut an actress in sitcom Comedy Playhouse Season 11, where she portrayed the role of Sandri.
 Then in 1975 she worked in the children's science fiction television series The Changes in which she portrayed the role of Grandmother.
 In 1981 she portrayed the role of Amina's mother in Play for Today Season 11 which was a British television anthology drama series.

 In 1991 she appeared in drama Kohar along with Marina Khan, Shakeel, Jamshed Ansari and Fauzia Wahab it was written by Haseena Moin and was about alter ego.
 Haseena Moin mentioned that she studied psychology, so she could properly show alter ego aspect on screen.
 She portrayed the role of Dur-e-Shehwar grandmother of Shamin and she takes care of Shamin portrayed by Marina after her mother dies.

 She worked for fifty years at BBC London and television, before writing books and poems.